JACK-COM/prisma-python/PRE_SETUP.md

    > The `schema.prisma` file can be changed often.
 However, breaking changes may wipe your seed data if you use `prisma db push`, so this is a good time to be reckless.

-And now you're MOAR REDDY to get started.

-Return to [the main README](./README.md#development) to get you some dependencies.

 ## 5. Create a virtual environment target for dependencies

 If you have `make` installed, create a new virtual environment for `uv`'s dependencies: